-Classified employees shall be eligible for issuance of a parking permit enabling them
+Classified employees shall be eligible for issuance of a parking permit enabling them to park in available parking spaces in District lots specified for that purpose.

-- administrative employees, the Union agrees that the District may require bargaining unit members desiring to park in District lots to pay the fee assessed; provided, however, that nothing herein precludes the District from making reasonable exceptions to a general obligation requirement payment by classified, faculty and administrative employees. - 2.
-Any changes in District parking policies affecting classified employees shall not be implemented until the District meets and consults with the Union regarding such change; provided, however, that if the District promulgates a pay-for-parking policy without prior consultations with its parking committee, the District shall be obligated to negotiate over the effects thereof. - 3.
-If the District creates a parking committee for any or all of its campuses, the Union shall be represented on such committee.
+1. If the District determines to charge parking fees to its classified, faculty and administrative employees, the Union agrees that the District may require bargaining unit members desiring to park in District lots to pay the fee assessed; provided, however, that nothing herein precludes the District from making reasonable exceptions to a general obligation requirement payment by classified, faculty and administrative employees.

+2. Any changes in District parking policies affecting classified employees shall not be implemented until the District meets and consults with the Union regarding such change; provided, however, that if the District promulgates a pay-for-parking policy without prior consultations with its parking committee, the District shall be obligated to negotiate over the effects thereof.

+3. If the District creates a parking committee for any or all of its campuses, the Union shall be represented on such committee.
 The Chancellor shall give due consideration to the Union's desire to be represented in numbers equal to other represented groups.
 If decisions on such a parking committee are made by vote, the Union's vote shall be equal to that afforded any other represented group.